nobias-fht/advanced-scripting/docs/course/introduction/for_loops_exercises.md

     :warning: If you run them, you might have to kill your Fiji session.

 !!! question
     Can you write a for loop that runs 20 times?
-And a while loop?

 !!! question
     How could we count from 0 to 100, but in increments of 5?